Ygg01/xml5_draft/README.md

 And no, I don't mean [quirks mode](https://developer.mozilla.org/en-US/docs/Quirks_Mode_and_Standards_Mode) or the [adoption agency algorithm](https://html.spec.whatwg.org/#adoptionAgency).
 Also dealing with Doctype in a way that doesn't cause horrible security exploits.

 What XML5 strive to do is, to drop all notion of well-formedness out of the window and replace it with HTML-like error handling.
-XML5 parser will be able to parse any XML 1.0 and XML 1.1 documents, but a valid XML5 document wouldn't be parsable by a XML 1.0.
+XML5 parser will be able to parse any XML 1.0 and XML 1.1 documents, but a valid XML5 document wouldn't be parsable by a XML 1.0 or even XML 1.1 parser.
-Motivation behind this is to allow easier parsing of XML generated using string concatenation.
+Motivation behind this is to allow easier parsing of XML generated using string concatenation and used often on the web.

 How to read this?
 =================